Week 6: WWII & Epistolary Fiction

 • Commenting / Online Discussions

-• You will need to comment on 3 other students’ posts, based on the list below.
-This week you will comment on students who are 8, 10, and 12 below you.
+• You will need to comment on 2 other students’ posts, based on the list below.
+This week you will comment on students who are 5 and 6 below you.
+If you get to the bottom of the list, move to the top.

 • You should comment before class next Tuesday.

-• Once you’ve commented on your three students, post their names in Canvas.
+• Once you’ve commented on your two students, post their names in Canvas.

 css.php